It was the cover art that caught my eye.

-What was she trying to signal?
-This wasn’t one of HER tracks but it had to have been her that played it because I certainly had not.
+This wasn’t one of HER tracks but it had to have been her that just played it because I certainly had not.
 Then I spotted “Most Wanted” by Cults and estimated I hadn’t heard that since the time I had gone looking for a brand new retro fix in 2017.
+There was “Baby” by Donnie and Joe Emerson – almost an ancestral companion piece to those two.
 “Lovesong”.
 A Talking Heads compilation.
-None of that was hers.
-All the campus radio ephemera surrounding it – that wasn’t hers either as sure as the fact that she had dropped out of high school.
+All the campus radio ephemera surrounding it.
+That wasn’t hers either as sure as the fact that she had dropped out of high school.

 What else had she shared with him?